 You can refinance once you get a better credit score – If you have a bad credit score, you may have to get a car loan at a 10% or higher APR, which is not ideal.
 However, even repaying your loan on time for 6 months can boost your credit score significantly.

 Auto loans have a bigger effect on mortgage eligibility – Auto loans, like mortgages, are installment loans.
-That means that, when you eventually apply for a mortgage to buy a home, lenders will want to see that you are able to repay installment loans in a timely fashion.
+That means that, when you eventually apply for a mortgage to buy a home, lenders will want to see that you can repay installment loans in a timely fashion.
 While credit cards can boost your score quite a bit, they do not have as much of an effect on your credit score when it comes to purchasing a home.